Jahana Hayes, 2016 Teacher of the Year, could be Connecticut's first black Democrat in Congress

 The day after Justice Anthony Kennedy announced he was retiring and opening up a second Supreme Court seat for President Donald Trump to fill, one of Jahana Hayes' ex-students got in her car and drove four hours to volunteer for her former teacher's congressional campaign.

-“She said, ‘I realized I have never had to fight for a woman’s right to choose,’” Hayes recalled, days after the 2016 National Teacher of the Year secured a decisive victory in Connecticut’s 5th district Democratic primary.
+“She said, ‘I realized I have never had to fight for a woman’s right to choose,’” Hayes told NBC News, days after the 2016 National Teacher of the Year secured a decisive victory in Connecticut’s 5th district Democratic primary.
 “She volunteered all day, then drove back to Philadelphia.
 I couldn’t believe it when she walked through the door.”

 Candidate Jahana Hayes: Democrats must be open to changeAug.16.201809:30